SwamyDev/reinforcement/README.md

     return BatchAgent(alg)
 ```

-This is the factory function creating the REINFORCE agent.
-It uses a parameterized policy to learn and estimate proper actions and a parameterized baseline to calculate the advantage.
-The `BatchAgent` type records interactions between the agent and the environment as trajectories which are then used to optimize the policy and the baseline.
-The `NoLog` class is a Null-Object implementing the tensorboard `FileWriter` interface.
+The factory function `_make_agent` creates the REINFORCE agent object.
+It uses a parameterized policy and baseline to learn and estimate proper actions.
+In this case, both parameterizations are straightforward artificial neural networks with no hidden layer.
+Both have the same input layer, but the output layer of the policy is a softmax function, whereas the baseline outputs a single linear value.
+The `BatchAgent` type records trajectories (states, actions, rewards) which are then used to optimize the policy and the baseline.
+The `NoLog` class is a Null-Object implementing the TensorBoard `FileWriter` interface.

 [embedmd]:# (example/reinforce.py python /def _run_episode/ /return reward/)
 ```python